TnTech-ECE/CapstoneStarterRepo/Reports/Experimentation.md

 ***

 - Constraint to Test: The start sensor shall be placed close to 1" from the start light to guarantee functionality.
-- Experimental Process: The robot is placed in the start pad of the board with the start sensor more than 1" from the start light and then the start light is lit.
-If the start sensor activates properly, then the distance is recorded.
+- Experimental Process: The robot was placed in the start pad of the board with the start sensor either at 1" or more than 1" from the start light and then the start light was lit.
+If the start sensor activated properly, then the distance was recorded.
+This was repeated 30 times with varying distances.

 ![image](https://github.com/cebttu/CapstoneTeam1/assets/143427017/ab4c1910-a1e7-4267-8429-1f1b4b3e1185)